 So if you are up for a night of craziness, head south of mainland China to the oriental Las Vegas – Macau!

-Adventure junkies get your adrenaline rush at the second highest bungee jump in the world!
+Adventure junkies get your adrenaline rush at the second highest bungee jump in the world at the Macau Tower!
 The 233 meter jump is enough to get any seasoned veteran’s heart pumping.

 The nights in Macau are just as full of life and light as the days are.
 Close to the Kum Iam Statue are several bars and clubs that should provide plenty of entertainment to last you through the night.
 If you’re too overwhelmed by the choices, then MGM grand has a variety of bars.
 One of them should be up your ally.
 If you prefer a view to go with your drinks head to the 180 Lounge.
 Standing on the 59th floor of the Macau Tower, the panoramic view it provides will be a great mixer with your whisky.